Olivier-Boudeville/OSDL-Orge/src/doc/elements/objects/weapons/Orge-weapons.rst

 longsword: when chopping, deals Slashing Damage
 scimitar: when chopping, deals Slashing Damage

-rapier: when , deals Piercing Damage
+rapier: when used, deals Piercing Damage
-Katana
+katana: when used, deals Piercing Damage
-Dagger
+dagger: when used, deals Piercing Damage

 Halberd